CONFIG.SYS

 ...

 Which is perfectly readable.
 In addition not all config maps had this effect.
-So something must happen to particularly structured data during kubectl apply
+So something must happen to particularly structured data during kubectl apply.

 The cause

-After doing some searching, I found this post on stackoverflow
+After doing some searching, I found this post on stackoverflow which contains the explanation:

-to escape new lines.
+Tabs and new spaces at the end of a line cause kubectl to escape new lines.
 And indeed after taking a look at the original manifest in my editor I spotted the space at the end of the first line.
 Although my editor shows spaces and tabs I sometimes must have missed these.
 Often using copy and paste may have also contributed to the problem.

 The solution